klaro-org/klaro-js/README.md

 #### Automatically

-An Orejime 🍪 instance can be loaded without the need to initiate it explicitely.
+An Orejime 🍪 instance can be loaded without the need to initialize it explicitely.
 When including the script or requiring the npm package, the lib will check if the `window.orejimeConfig` variable exists.
 If it does, an instance is created in `window.orejime`.

 ## API